sudmed/KodeKloud/Git Clone Repositories/README.md

 Clone this git repository under /usr/src/kodekloudrepos directory.
 Please do not try to make any changes in repo.

-## 1. Login to the storage server
+## 1. Login to destination server
 `ssh natasha@ststor01`
 `sudo -i`

 ## 2. Clone git repository under directory mentioned in your task
 `cd /usr/src/kodekloudrepos`

-## 3 .
-Run command  to clone
 `git clone /opt/blog.git`
 ```console
 Cloning into 'blog'...